 5. Learn how to react even when you’re not sure how to respond

-One last thing, before your language exchange.
-Learn the most essential phrases for expressing yourself, especially things like: “Can you please repeat yourself?” or, “How do you say _____?”
+One last thing before your language exchange.
+You should learn the most essential phrases for expressing yourself, especially things like: “Can you please repeat yourself?” or “How do you say _____?”
 This will allow you to have a fluid back-and-forth, even when you don’t understand everything 100%.

 You can find all these important phrases in Explore > Categories > The Basics > Starting a Conversation in your MosaLingua app.
 Learn them, and keep them at hand while chatting with your conversation partners.